Bot replying w/ frames

 bun run index.ts

-You can now create a cast on Farcaster and your webhook should be working just fine! 🥳
+You can now create a cast on Farcaster, and your webhook should work fine! 🥳

 Conclusion